 - email@example.com (Squarespace Domains)

 - firstname.lastname@example.org (Squarespace 5 billing notifications)

 Information Squarespace will never request

 - Your full credit card number

 - Your password

 You should never share this information unless it’s with a known and trustworthy party.

 Information Squarespace might request

 Squarespace might ask for information to verify your account if you contact us, like the last four digits of your credit card.
-In certain cases, we may ask for a copy of a government-issued ID, but only during an interaction with our Customer Care team.
+In certain cases, we may ask for a copy of a government-issued ID, but only during an interaction with Customer Support.

 Note that we'll ask you to click a link to verify your Squarespace Domain.